awfixer-org/.github/profile/README.md

 >[!CAUTION]
 > If you do not follow the guidelines for contributing to our projects, we will close your PRs and Issues without comment or review, please be sure you follow our guidelines so we can understand and impliment what you are looking for

-Please feel free to contribute by [Donating](https://awfixer.link/donate) or [joining the discussion](https://awfixer.link/discord).
+Please feel free to contribute by [Donating](https://awfixer.link/donate).
 Each contribution helps us grow and improve.

 ## Brief Overview of Contributions: